-So you’re gonna start your Basketball Unit?
+So you’re gonna start planning your Basketball Unit?

 First things first – kick it off by reminding those athletic kids that think they don’t need any practice with fundamentals that even PRO players practice the fundamentals to get better and master their skills.

-We always wait to teach our basketball unit until March since there is so much buzz about March Madness, it seems like it’s more culturally relevant.
+I always wait to teach my basketball unit until March since there is so much buzz about March Madness, it seems like it’s more culturally relevant.
 To kick off the unit I always start with watching a cool Globetrotters video and explain to the students how important it is to work on the fundamentals of the game even if you are a pro.

 After going over a few of the management protocols and cues we bring all the students into a circle in the middle of the gym and teach them some fun ball handling drills that will help them improve their basketball skills.

 After teaching the ball handling drills during the first lesson, we begin the following lessons of our unit by doing a quick warmup for about 3-4 minutes of Follow the Leader and ask students to work on keeping their eyes up and trying to copy the ball handling moves that the teacher is doing without looking at the ball.

 Teach the drills at the beginning and then do a follow the leader style warm-up to kick off the following lessons with the footwork drills we taught to the students during the first week.